 - If this box is checked, the default reminder settings of the destination calendar will be applied to event copies.
 If this box is unchecked event copies will have no reminders set by default.
 Note: If this box is checked, subsequent updates to the original event will cause the reminder on the event copy to be reset (i.e., you may have to dismiss it again on the destination calendar).

 - If this box is checked, then all event copies will be marked as private such that other users in your organization will see your event copies as simply “busy” in the Outlook Scheduling Assistant and Google Find a Time features.

-- Note: As explained by Microsoft (here):
+- Note: As explained in Microsoft this Microsoft support thread: